PSORIASIS - AN OVERVIEW

 What are the aims of this leaflet?

 The British Association of Dermatologists offers three patient information leaflets on psoriasis.
 This leaflet has been written to provide you with an overview of psoriasis.
 It tells you what psoriasis is, what causes it, what can be done about it, and where you can find out more about it.
 The two other leaflets (Topical treatments for psoriasis and Treatment of moderate and severe psoriasis) give more details about the different types of treatment.
+Please note that some of the treatment options in this leaflet may not be available on the NHS.

 What is psoriasis?